ibmresilient/resilient-community-apps/fn_network_utilities/README.md

  ![screenshot: fn-network-utilities-linux-shell-command ](./doc/screenshots/fn-network-utilities-linux-shell-command.png)

 For security, the list of available shell commands must be configured explicitly by the administrator.
-To do this, edit the [fn_utilities] section of the app.config file.
+To do this, edit the [fn_network_utilities] section of the app.config file.
 NOTE: The parameter values {{shell_param1}}, {{shell_param2}}, {{shell_param3}} may contain spaces, dashes and other characters.
 In your command configuration, they must be surrounded with double-quotes.
 Failure to properly quote your command parameters creates a security risk, since the parameter values usually come from artifacts and other untrusted data.
 Additionally, timeouts do not yield any exceptions to notify when it has occurred.

 ### app.config examples: